DSSGxUK/s22_wmca/models/README.md

 ## Changing the Parameters

-There are some hard-coded varaible in place in these scripts that you may want to edit.
+There are some hard-coded varaibles in place in these scripts that you may want to edit.
 Particularly the 'input_features' or 'features_to_keep' in the CONFIG dictonary at the top of several of the files in this folder.
 If the target area is changed from the West Midlands in the United Kingdom, where this was intially created to examine, these inputs will have to be changed to the appropriate names for the region being examined.

 ## Running the Scripts